Wolverine971/PersonalityApp/README.md

 Question: What problem do you want to solve?
 User1: Love
 User2: Peace
-Both answers are global in nature and suggest big thinking, so I want to be able to Id that commonality and make some kind of relationship structure to store.
-The scope of the question is to broad so to draw better directed answers I could have a drop down of some predefined answers that they choose.
+Both answers are global in nature and suggest big thinking, so I want to be able to Id that commonality and make some kind of relationship structure to store that.
+The scope of the question is too broad so to draw better directed answers I could have a drop down of some predefined answers that they choose.
 This is opposed to 2 users who answer, Homework, and Singleness.
 Where there is likely no commonality or similarity to draw upon.

 So I need to index these answers and get some kind of data structure going.
 Having just talked this out I think the drop downs are probably the best.